deeheber/weather-site/README.md

    - Optional if you have a default profile or use `--profile` instead
 5. Run `npm run cdk deploy`

+### Cleanup

+If you want to delete the resources created by this project, run `npm run cdk destroy`.

 ### Tests

 There's some super basic tests in the `test` folder.
 To run them, run `npm run test`.

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/deeheber/weather-site/blob/main/CONTRIBUTING.md) for more info on our guildelines.
+See [CONTRIBUTING.md](https://github.com/deeheber/weather-site/blob/main/CONTRIBUTING.md) for more info on our guidelines.